-If you miss a single court date bail will be revoked and you will forfeit the entire amount.
+If you miss a court date, bail will be revoked, and you will forfeit the entire amount.
 In addition, a warrant will be issued for your arrest.

 What if I can’t afford bail?

-If you and your family can’t afford bail you can get a bail bond through a bail agent.
+If you and your family can’t afford bail, you can get a bail bond through a bail agent.
 A bondsman will charge you a fee, generally 10-20% of the bail amount, and will provide the court with the remaining cash in the form of a bond to get the defendant out of jail.
-You will need to provide a collateral asset like a deed to your house or car which will go to the bail agent if the defendant misses a court appearance and bail is forfeited.
+You will need to give a collateral asset like a deed to your house or car, which will go to the bail agent if the defendant misses a court appearance and bail is forfeited.

 Can I post bail without getting a bail bond?

-Yes, you can pay the entire bail amount in cash if you have it available.
-Most people choose to use bail bonds because they don’t have the funds available.
+Yes, you can pay the entire bail amount in cash if available.
+Most people use bail bonds because they don’t have the funds available.

 How much do they cost?

-Bail bonds cost 10-20% of the bail amount which is known as the bond premium.
+Bail bonds cost 10-20% of the bail amount, known as the bond premium.
 The amount of the premium varies by state and bail agency.
-In addition to the premium you will need to provide collateral to make up the different between the bail amount and the cost of the premium.
-So for example, if bail is set at $20,000 and the bail agent charges a 15% premium you’ll need to pay $3,500 for the bond.
-You will aso need to provide collateral in the amount of $16,500.
-This could be the deed to a house or car, jewelry, or other valuable.
-The agent may also charge other flat fees on top of the premium.
+In addition to the premium, you will need to provide collateral to make up for the difference between the bail amount and the cost of the premium.
+So, for example, if bail is set at $20,000 and the bail agent charges a 15% premium, you’ll need to pay $3,500 for the bond.
+You will also need to provide collateral for $16,500.
+This could be a deed to a house, car, jewelry, or other valuables.
+The agent may also charge additional flat fees on top of the premium.